Lucinda L. Combs: Later life and death

 After practicing medicine in Denver for six years, Combs moved to Columbus, Ohio to be close to her late husband's family and to spend the remainder of her days.
 She died in her son's home on April 23, 1919, in Franklin County, Ohio at the age of 68 years old.
 She was buried at Union Cemetery in Columbus, Ohio.

 Legacy

 Three months prior to her marriage, Combs was joined at her mission station by Leonora King.
 The pair of physicians worked alongside each other for three months before Combs relocated to Jiujiang with her husband.
 King consequently took over her responsibilities as the primary physician at the Woman's hospital.
-In 1879, Leonora King successfully treated the wife of Li Hongzhang, Viceroy of the province of Chih-li.
+In 1879, Leonora King successfully treated the wife of Li Hongzhang, Viceroy of Zhili.
 The connection between King and the powerful family of the Viceroy resulted in the funding and construction of a surgery unit and medical dispensary.